wolfadex/elmgine/README.md

 A modification of [erkal/elm-3d-playground-exploration](https://github.com/erkal/elm-3d-playground-exploration) where a GUI is provided for writing code, modifying configurations, and a WYSIWYG editor for the game world.

+# ⚠ This is an experiment!
+Expect frequent breaking changes poor performance. ⚠

 ## For Development
 First [install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) if you don't have it already.